Stryker (NYSE:SYK) Price Target Raised to $283.00

 Stryker Increases Dividend

 The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 31st.
-Stockholders of record on Friday, December 30th will be given a $0.75 dividend.
-The ex-dividend date is Thursday, December 29th.
-This represents a $3.00 dividend on an annualized basis and a dividend yield of 1.25%.
+Shareholders of record on Friday, December 30th will be paid a $0.75 dividend.
+This represents a $3.00 dividend on an annualized basis and a yield of 1.25%.
+The ex-dividend date of this dividend is Thursday, December 29th.
 This is an increase from Stryker’s previous quarterly dividend of $0.70.
-Stryker’s payout ratio is currently 43.23%.
+Stryker’s dividend payout ratio is 43.23%.

 Insider Buying and Selling at Stryker

-In other Stryker news, Director Srikant M. Datar sold 600 shares of the business’s stock in a transaction dated Wednesday, November 2nd.
-The stock was sold at an average price of $216.71, for a total transaction of $130,026.00.
-Following the completion of the sale, the director now owns 5,161 shares of the company’s stock, valued at $1,118,440.31.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-In related news, Director Srikant M. Datar sold 600 shares of the business’s stock in a transaction dated Wednesday, November 2nd.
-The stock was sold at an average price of $216.71, for a total value of $130,026.00.
-Following the transaction, the director now owns 5,161 shares in the company, valued at $1,118,440.31.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, Director Srikant M. Datar sold 1,000 shares of the company’s stock in a transaction that occurred on Wednesday, December 7th.
-The shares were sold at an average price of $240.25, for a total value of $240,250.00.
-Following the sale, the director now owns 6,262 shares in the company, valued at approximately $1,504,445.50.
+In other Stryker news, CEO Kevin Lobo sold 67,232 shares of the company’s stock in a transaction on Friday, December 2nd.
+The stock was sold at an average price of $239.68, for a total value of $16,114,165.76.
+Following the completion of the transaction, the chief executive officer now owns 80,770 shares in the company, valued at approximately $19,358,953.60.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Stryker news, Director Srikant M. Datar sold 1,000 shares of the company’s stock in a transaction on Wednesday, December 7th.
+The stock was sold at an average price of $240.25, for a total value of $240,250.00.
+Following the completion of the transaction, the director now owns 6,262 shares in the company, valued at approximately $1,504,445.50.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Kevin Lobo sold 67,232 shares of the company’s stock in a transaction on Friday, December 2nd.
+The shares were sold at an average price of $239.68, for a total value of $16,114,165.76.
+Following the transaction, the chief executive officer now directly owns 80,770 shares in the company, valued at approximately $19,358,953.60.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 69,972 shares of company stock valued at $16,742,191.
-Company insiders own 6.50% of the company’s stock.
+Insiders sold 69,972 shares of company stock worth $16,742,191 in the last quarter.
+6.50% of the stock is currently owned by company insiders.

 Stryker Company Profile